SparkPost/support-docs/content/docs/tech-resources/deep-links-self-serve.md

 ```

 If your app has more than one associated domain, the status will be "`ask`" if _any_ of them fail to auto-verify.
 You can use `adb` to check your setup from Android Studio without having to delete/reinstall.
 For more information on using the `adb` debugger, see [this article](#article-on-investigating-android-deep-link-problems-with-adb-https-medium-com-mobile-app-development-publication-unrealized-deeplink-bug-on-many-apps-6ac78a557702).

-> Note: [CloudFlare](#cloudflare) CDN is problematic for Android auto-verify, owing to its use of 301 redirect for files.

 ## Further reading